Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Introduction

+In this paper, we tackle many of the questions posed in this quote by explicitly modeling a dynamic preference realization process where today's realization can depend on past preferences and choices.
 While our analysis is focused on the repeated choices of a single agent, the implications of our results have a wider reach.
-In discrete choice settings, within agent variation and between agent variation are both typically modeled through random utility.
+In discrete choice settings, within agent variation and between agent variation are both often modeled through random utility.
 As such, the dynamic implications of repeated choice are often ignored when aggregating across a population.
 Our motivating example is the market level analysis frequently done in empirical industrial organization.
-Consider \citet{nevo2001measuring} which studies cereal choice using market level data over four years, \citet{miller2017understanding} which studies beer choice using market level data over ten years, and \citet{berry1995automobile} which studies car choice using market level data over twenty years.
+Consider \citet{nevo2001measuring} which studies cereal choice using market level data over four years and \citet{miller2017understanding} which studies beer choice using market level data over ten years.
 A typical consumer will face the cereal and beer consumption decision repeatedly and frequently.
-Even in the case of car choice, many consumers buy multiple cars over the course of twenty years.
-Despite this, each of these three influential papers use a static specification of (random) utility.
-We later show that ignoring consumption dependence, such as is done in these papers, will lead to value estimations which are biased in their cardinal and ordinal predictions.
+Despite this, each of these influential papers use a static specification of (random) utility and aggregate their data to the quarterly level.\footnote{Some specifications in these papers also consider aggregation of their data to the monthly level.
+Both papers use time period fixed effects in an attempt to capture dynamic heterogeneity of their static random utility model.
+We will discuss later how allowing for time period fixed effects may still allow for problems.} We later show that ignoring consumption dependence in such situations can lead to parameter estimates which are biased in their cardinal and ordinal predictions.

 The misspecification and bias caused by consumption dependence is only as important as the prevalence of consumption dependence.
 Habit formation is a type of consumption dependence that supposes an agent is more likely to consume the good they just consumed.
 There is a long literature in macroeconomics which studies the prevalence of habit formation \citep{carrasco2005consumption} and its role in growth \citep{carroll2000saving} and monetary policy \citep{fuhrer2000habit}.
 As another example, reference dependence with status quo bias is a type of consumption dependence which asks that an agent's most recent choice acts as a reference point for their current choice.
 It has been well documented that agents are subject to status quo bias \citep{samuelson1988status,hardie1993modeling} and a long theoretical literature has sought to understand the empirical content of status quo bias \citep{masatlioglu2005rational,li2023random,kibrisrandom} and, more generally, reference dependence \citep{tversky1991loss,koszegi2006model,kovach2021reference}.
 As one last example, cognitive dissonance is a form of consumption dependence which says that an agent will change their preference to rationalize their past choices.
 There is a long literature in psychology showing that agents behave in a way consistent with cognitive dissonance \citep{harmon1999cognitive,chen2010choice}.
 All of this is to say that consumption dependence of various forms has been studied in various fields and has been shown to be prevalent in the decision making process.